 Information Provided by You.
 We collect information provided by you when you (1) create your public profile; (2) communicate with us or request information about or from us by e-mail or other means; (3) participate in our online forums or post content on this Website ("User Contributions"), (4) fill out forms or fields on this Website; (5) sign-up for any of our newsletters, materials or our services on this Website or other sites; or (6) participate in our online surveys or questionnaires.

 Automatic Information Collection.
 We also use automatic data collection technologies to collect and store certain information about your equipment, browsing actions and patterns when you interact with this Website through your computer or mobile device.
 In addition, we may allow third party ad networks to use automatic data collection technologies to collect similar information about you for purposes of providing interest-based ads.

-When you purchase a membership or donate on Recording.org, we will collect additional information about you, such as your name, address, etc. We treat this information as nonpublic, "Personally Identifiable Information" or "PII".
+When you purchase an ad, membership or donate on Recording.org, we will collect additional information about you, such as your name, address, etc. We treat this information as nonpublic, "Personally Identifiable Information" or "PII".

 We may collect additional information from and about you when you visit certain *.Recording.org modules and perform certain activities.
 Detailed information per site below.

 Your Recording.org site may send anonymous usage stats including your website's ip address and information about your currently installed modules and their versions to updates.Recording.org when checking for available updates.
 Statistics may be aggregated so that the updates system could identify changes in the use of modules over the lifetime of each anonymized site.
 Those statistics do not contain personally identifiable information and are used for providing usage data on Recording.org.org project pages, as well as anonymized reports shared via blog posts and other channels.

 Your public profile that you create on this Website will be visible to all users of this Website.
 Your User Contributions are posted on this Website and transmitted to others at your own risk.
 Please see our Terms of Service for more information concerning User Contributions.